anviljs/anvil.js/README.md

 ## Combining source files, Concatenation Style

+Anvil provides you with two ways to drive concatenation: yaml lists or individual yaml files

+### YAML lists
-Anvil allows you to combine source files by listing the order of concatenation in a YAML format
+Anvil allows you to combine source files by listing the order of concatenation in a YAML format.
+Note: the paths must all be absolute OR relative to the top level of your source folder.

-    file1.js
-        file1a.js
-        file1b.js
-        file1c.js

-    file2.js
-        file2a.js
-        file2b.js
-        file2c.js
+    ./file1.js:
+        - ./file1a.js
+        - ./file1b.js
+        - ./file1c.js

+    file2.js:
+        - ./file2a.js
+        - ./file2b.js
+        - ./file2c.js

 In this example, Anvil will create file1 and file2 by concatenating the three files below each.
 This approach only supports 1 level of parent/child relationships (you really shouldn't need more than 1 level)

+### YAML files
+If you want to use this approach, just create a YAML file with the list of files that should be used to create it in the order to concatenate them.
+The name of the file should be the name you want after YAML extension has been removed.

+file1.js.yaml's contents:

+    - ./file1a.js
+    - ./file1b.js
+    - ./file1c.js

+This would produce file1.js.yaml and concat each of the three listed files together to create its contents.
+The difference in the paths here is that they must be relative to the placement of file1.js.yaml.

 ## Building With Specific Build Files